Eyes on the PRiSE

 - Schools of all backgrounds can do physics research – on the accessibility and equity of the Physics Research in School Environments (PRiSE) approach to independent research projects

-If you are interested in thinking further about your approach to outreach and evaluation, The Ogden Trust has produced two publications that may be of interest to you:
+If you are interested in thinking further about your approach to outreach and evaluation, The Ogden Trust has produced two publications that may be of interest to you and are both available for download: